Collective modes of vortex lattices in two-component Bose-Einstein condensates under synthetic gauge fields

 In Sec.\ \ref{sec:aniso}, we analyze the anisotropy of low-energy excitation spectra using the numerical data, and discuss its consistency with the effective field theory.
 In Sec.\ \ref{sec:summary}, we summarize the main results and discuss the outlook for future studies.
+In \ref{app:mag_Bloch_theta}, we derive expressions of the LLL magnetic Bloch states (the basis states used throughout this paper) in terms of Jacobi's theta functions; such expressions are used when plotting density profiles of excitation modes in Sec.~\ref{sec:Bogo} and \ref{app: element}.
 In \ref{app: calc}, we describe the derivation of the matrix elements of the interaction used in Sec.\ \ref{sec:Bogo}.
 In \ref{app:fractrans}, we give precise definitions of the fractional translation operators used in Sec.\ \ref{sec:Bogo}.
-In \ref{app: element}, we discuss some features of the Bogoliubov excitation spectra at high-symmetry points (found in Sec.\ \ref{sec:Bogo}) by using the data of the Bogoliubov Hamiltonian matrix.
-In \ref{app:elastic}, we present a symmetry consideration of the elastic energy of vortex lattices, which is used in Sec.\ \ref{sec:Effect}.
+In \ref{app: element}, we discuss some features of the Bogoliubov excitation spectra at high-symmetry points (found in Sec.\ \ref{sec:Bogo}) by using the data of the Bogoliubov Hamiltonian matrix and the density profiles of the excitation modes.
+In \ref{app:elastic}, we present symmetry consideration of the elastic energy of vortex lattices, which is used in Sec.\ \ref{sec:Effect}.